 During the second quarter of 2011, Pelangio entered an option agreement to acquire a 100% interest in the Akroma concession (subject to the Government Interest, as defined above), a 159 km2 concession governed by a Reconnaissance License in the Brong-Ahafo Region of Ghana consisting of two separate land packages (Dormaa 86km2 and Wamfie 73km2).
 Akroma is an early stage exploration property with initial prospecting, geochemical and geophysical surveys indicating significant exploration promise.

-Pursuant to the option agreement on the Akroma Property, as amended, Pelangio acquired a 100% interest in the property.
-Pelangio paid US\$50,000 and issued 200,000 common shares to the Optionor over a three-year period, pursuant to the following schedule:
+Pelangio acquired a 100% interest in the property by paying US\$50,000 and paying 200,000 common shares to the Optionor.